Accounting Schools in West Virginia

 The student to faculty ratio is 21 to 1.
 Of all the teachers who work at the school, 43% are considered full time.
 Students who attend this public school pay an average net price of $6,644.

+Students who attend this private institution pay an average net price of $17,068.
 This school boasts a lower than average student loan default rate of 1.40%.
 18 to 1 is the student to faculty ratio.
-Graduates earn an average $18,400 after graduation.

 Of all the teachers who work at the school, 43% are considered full time.
 Of all the students who attend this school, 84% get financial aid.
 A typical student attending MCTC will pay a net price of $7,828.